 After making our mark online to a certain level, I approached a few businesses and explained our services.
 They saw our samples and got convinced that we could change their content game in this digital era.
 And that’s how I started taking the clients on board.

-But I know, to enhance the business, you can not rely on word-of-mouth marketing.
+I know that to enhance the business, you cannot rely on word-of-mouth marketing.
 Therefore, we have plans to incorporate direct response marketing to scale up our business.

 There is a lot of competition in the content writing services market, especially in India.
 How do you differentiate yourself from other agencies?